Ultrasounds

 -

-Dating Ultrasound – 6-9 weeks of pregnancy
+Dating Ultrasound – 6-9 weeks of pregnancy.
+Your first glimpse of the baby.

 -

-First Trimester Screening (optional) – 13 weeks of pregnancy
+First Trimester Screening (optional) – 12 weeks of pregnancy

 -